nagadomi/animeface-2009/appendix/cuda/README.txt

 First of all, I have not confirmed that this code still works.

-- I do not remeber this code is compatible with the latest code
+- I do not remember this code is compatible with the latest code
 - The code is written in 2008
 - The code is written for sm_10 (very old GPU and CUDA version)
 - The code is not so optimized for GPU